guynir42/AstroRetriever/README.md

 possible more than one lightcurve per raw dataset.
 This is because the raw data may contain data from multiple filters, or from different observing seasons/runs.
-The details of how a `RawData` object is reduced to a `Lightcurve` object are determined by the specific observatory object and reduction parameters.
+The details of how a `RawPhotometry` object is reduced to a `Lightcurve` object are determined by the specific observatory object and reduction parameters.

 When saving a `Lightcurve` object,